 WorkSafe New Zealand accepts AS 2865 Confined spaces as the current state of knowledge on confined space entry work.

-Confined spaces – serial killer
+Confined spaces – what can go wrong

 Consider these cases in New Zealand: